 Few things tear more deeply at the heart than the loss of someone to suicide.
 When the call comes, and the reality hits, it feels as if futility has thrust its way into your life.
-Control has lost, hope shattered, and you are left bereft missing someone you love.
+Control has been lost, hope shattered, and you are left bereft missing someone you love.
 Instantly the questions begin.
 How could he/she?
 What was so bad that there was no other choice?
 What could I have done?
 The “if only’s” run rampant in your heart and mind.

-You’ll enjoy this podcast episode from This Grit and Grace Life: What Are the Unexpected Gifts of Depression?
+For more hope and encouragement, listen to this podcast episode from This Grit and Grace Life: What Are the Unexpected Gifts of Depression?
 With Melissa Maimone – 095